langdev-project/langdev-unicode/README.md

 **This document formally reserves the private-use characters `U+101000..U+1017FF` for use when recording LANGDEV scripts.**
 The character data for these code points are recorded in the LANGDEV-Unicode Character Database, which mimics the form of the Unicode Character Database as described in *The Unicode Standard*.
-This database is contained in the [ucd](ucd) folder.
+This database is contained in the [ucd](https://github.com/literallybenjam/langdev/tree/data/data/encodings/unicode/ucd) directory of the [data](https://github.com/literallybenjam/langdev/tree/data/) branch.

-This document carries the BNS ID [benjam.xyz (2016) : 030.G.I.1.01](tag:benjam.xyz,2016:bns::langdev:7:1:1:1).
-The LANGDEV Project, including this branch, is licensed under a [CC0 1.0 Universal](../LICENSE.md) license.
+The LANGDEV Project, including this specification, is licensed under a [CC0 1.0 Universal](https://github.com/literallybenjam/langdev/tree/master/LICENSE.md) license.
 It can be used, modified, and reproduced for any purpose, commercial or otherwise, without a need for attribution or compensation for its original author(s).

-##  Structure of this Repository:  ##
+##  Structure of this Specification  ##

-The [unicode](https://github.com/literallybenjam/langdev/tree/unicode) branch of the LANGDEV Project has three main components:
+LANGDEV in Unicode has three main components:
 The specification itself provides the minimum conformance requirements for any implementation of the Project into Unicode.
 These files are named according to the language families which they describe, and are found in this directory.
 All specification files are formatted as GitHub-Flavored Markdown (GFM).